AakashKT/LTC-Anisotropic/README.md

 <hr>
 <h3><b>Using the Code</b></h3>
+All fitting code is contained in the <code>fitting/</code> directory.
 Fitting your own LUT can be done by:<br><br>

 <p><b>Parameterization:</b> &alpha;<sub>x</sub> , &alpha;<sub>y</sub> , &theta; , &phi;</p>